Buying real estate in Makassar?

 Which neighborhoods have the fastest-rising apartment prices in Makassar in 2026?

-investing in real estate in Makassar
+real estate market Makassar

 What extra costs will I pay on top of the apartment price in Makassar in 2026?